e1ha/Pomodoro-Webapp/admin/meetings/013121-brainstorm.md

 01/31/2021, 02:00PM PST

 ### Summary of Brainstorm
-- discussed individual participation/attendance
-  - Farheen & Trevor will attend and participate actively
-- discussed Weekly discussions
-  - have summary slide, get time to ask questions
-  - Anoushka will make the slides for this week
-  - send video recording in advance
+- completed Wireframes for all pages in our app.
+One team member shared their screen and the whole group collaborated on Zoom to create the following designs.
+All of these designs can be found in ./../specs/pages
+  - Home Page
+  - Instructions Page
+  - Work Timer Page
+  - Long Break Time Page
-- completed Wireframes - worked on Home Page, Instructions Page, Work Timer, Long Break, and Short Break Timer Pages
+  - Short Break Timer Page
-- completed initial Brianstorming assignment for this week
+- completed initial Brianstorming assignment for this week (did not do the listed items at the bottom - we will finish this as we progress)
-- created weekly discussion video
-- assigned simple tasks for this week

-### Individual Tasks
-- **Upo:** Create Repository structure for all files, Some CSS for layouts of pages
-- **Trevor:** Attend lecture live, send weekly discussion recording to TA (Sasya), Short Break Timer Page
-- **Ryan:** Tasks Page (Tasks Component)
-- **Farheen:** Attend lecture live, Instructions Page
-- **Yueqi:** Button Event Handling
-- **Elaine:** Button Event Handling
-- **Miguel:** Button Event Handling
-- **Anoushka:** Make weekly discussion slides, Tasks Page (Remaining Page)
-- **Qingyuan:** Logic for Timer
-- frequently update all progress on standup Slack channel

-## Branches
-- buttons branch (sub branchs): Elaine, Miguel, Yueqi
-- pages branch (sub branches): Anoushka, Ryan, Trevor, Farheen
-- styling branch: Upo

 ### Meeting End Time
 04:00PM PST